ADMISSION AND REGISTRATION

 - All payments are non-refundable.

-- Group classes may not be made up.
+- Group and ensemble classes may not be made up.

-- Lessons missed by the teacher will be made up during the week off between quarters, credited for the upcoming term or rescheduled at a mutually convenient time.
-Please note: we reserve the right to provide a substitute teacher.
+- Lessons missed by the teacher will be made up during the week off between quarters, credited for the upcoming term, or rescheduled at a mutually convenient time.

 - Students who repeatedly miss lessons, or are consistently tardy, may be placed on probation for a period of up to one quarter.
 Should improvement in attendance not be made by the end of the probationary period the student may be dismissed from the program.